patricebechard/rasa/docs/core/fallback-actions.rst

    :local:

-Sometimes you want to revert to a fallback action, such as replying, `"Sorry, I didn't understand that"`.
-You can handle fallback cases by adding appropriate rules.
+Sometimes you want to revert to a fallback action, such as replying, `"Sorry, I didn't understand that."` You can handle fallback cases by adding appropriate rules.
 Rasa Open Source comes with two default implementations for handling these fallbacks.
-In addition you can also use :ref:`custom-actions` to implement custom procedures.
+In addition, you can use :ref:`custom-actions` to run any custom code.

 Handling Low NLU Confidence
 ---------------------------

-Although Rasa's :ref:`intent-classifier` will generalize to unseen messages, some messages might still receive a low classification confidence.
+Although Rasa's :ref:`intent-classifier` will generalize to unseen messages, some messages might receive a low classification confidence.
-In order to handle messages which have low confidence, we recommend to add the :ref:`fallback-classifier` to your NLU pipeline.
-The :ref:`fallback-classifier` will predict an intent ``nlu_fallback`` whenever no other intent prediction crosses the configured confidence threshold.
+To handle messages with low confidence, we recommend adding the :ref:`fallback-classifier` to your NLU pipeline.
+The :ref:`fallback-classifier` will predict an intent ``nlu_fallback`` when all other intent predictions fall below the configured confidence threshold.

 Writing Stories / Rules for Messages with Low Confidence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you added the :ref:`fallback-classifier` to your NLU pipeline, you can treat
+When you add the :ref:`fallback-classifier` to your NLU pipeline, you can treat
-messages with low classification confidence just as any other intent.
+messages with low classification confidence as any other intent.
 The following
-:ref:`rule<rules>` will ask the user to rephrase whenever they send a message which is
+:ref:`rule<rules>` will ask the user to rephrase when they send a message that is
 classified with low confidence:

 .. code-block:: yaml

     - rule: Ask the user to rephrase whenever they send a message with low NLU confidence
       steps:
-      - ...
       - intent: nlu_fallback
       - action: utter_please_rephrase